 - 4. In the Welcome screen, click Next. - 5.
-In the Select Installation Type screen, select Software Only Install and click Next. - 6.
-In the Prerequisite Checks screen, verify that all checks complete successfully, and click Next. - 7.
+In the Install Software Updates screen, choose whether to skip software updates, search My Oracle Support for software updates, or search your local directory for updates.
+When you are ready to proceed, click Next. - 6.
+In the Select Installation Type screen, select Software Only Install and click Next. - 7.
+In the Prerequisite Checks screen, verify that all checks complete successfully, and click Next. - 8.
 In the Specify Installation Location screen, select the previously installed Middleware home from the drop-down list.
-For the Oracle home directory, enter the directory name (Oracle_BI1).
+For the Oracle home directory, enter the directory name (Oracle\BI1).

-- 8. In the Specify Security Updates screen, choose whether you want to receive security updates from Oracle support and if you do, enter your e-mail address and click Next. - 9.
+- 9. In the Specify Security Updates screen, choose whether you want to receive security updates from Oracle support and if you do, enter your e-mail address and click Next. - 10.
 In the Summary screen, click Install.